simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 In general, I think the project can be used as a starting point to get familiar with CQRS and event sourcing in Kotlin.
 Of course, there are many more implementations of CQRS and event sourcing in Kotlin and other languages, since this is also just a rewrite of Gregory Young's original SimpleCQRS project.
 In addition, there are production-ready frameworks such as Axon Framework and Marten that are ready for use in production environments.
 Another difference from the original SimpleCQRS project is that I included tests for the backend in the code base.
-This is because I already had my next blog post in mind, in which I want to show how to test the application.
+This was done to show how the code can be tested, which I'll explain in more detail in the {{< next-in-section "next post" >}}.

 ## References